-- Where annual fees are in excess of £6,500, the University requires a non-refundable fee deposit of £3,500 prior to matriculation
+- Where annual fees are in excess of £6,500, the University requires a non-refundable fee deposit of £5,000 prior to registration.

 - If you are an international student who requires a Student Route visa to study in the UK, your CAS number will not be released until your payment has been received by our Fees Team

 - If a student declines an offer of a place on a course made to him/her after payment of the deposit, or a student enrols at Edinburgh Napier and then withdraws from study at any time before the completion of the course, the deposit will not be returned

 - If a student pays a deposit and then chooses to enrol at another institution, university of college, the deposit will not be refunded.

 You change your mind within 14 days of making your deposit payment or;

 Where a rejection for a UK student visa application is received, for this students must submit the following paperwork to the University’s finance Department:

 - The original unconditional offer letter from the University